kholia/OSX-KVM/Big-Sur.md

 #### Note: Installation (for the most part) remains the same, except for the retrieval of the DMG file.

-- Fetch the `Big Sur` installer using the following command:
+- Fetch the `Big Sur` installer using the following command (as usual):

   ```
-  ./fetch-macOS.py --big-sur
+  ./fetch-macOS.py
   ```

 - Get `xar` software.